DJBoxer/Evil-Kingdom/README.md

  - Use the search engine to find out if a similar problem has been already reported.
 If so, check if it's already been fixed and waits for update.
  - Make sure, that what you report is actually a bug.
- - Enclose links to things related to the bug using http://wowhead.com or http://cata.openwow.com
+ - Enclose links to things related to the bug using http://wowhead.com
  - Write your tickets according to the format:<br>
   * `[EN][Quest][Zone]` A Vision of the Past<br>
   * `[EN][NPC]` Thoralius the Wise<br>